List of Archived Posts

 Mok-Kong Shen <mok-kong.shen@t-online.de> writes:

-today most people can go to their bank and "re-key" their magstripe
+today most people can go to their bank and "re-key" their magstripe debit card with the PIN of their choice. in principle, recording a public key shouldn't be anymore difficult.

 --

-Anne & Lynn Wheeler | lynn@garlic.com - http://www.garlic.com/~lynn/
+Anne & Lynn Wheeler | lynn@garlic.com - https://www.garlic.com/~lynn/

 stupid user stories